JuliaMolSim/Molly.jl/docs/src/differentiable.md

 θs = collect(0:3:180)[2:end]
 grads = [gradient(loss, deg2rad(θ))[1] for θ in θs]
 ```
-The plot of these shows that the gradient has the expected sign either side of the correct value.
+The plot of these shows that the gradient has the expected sign either side of the correct value:
 ![Angle gradient](images/grad_angle.png)

 ## Neural network potentials